Peter Lalor: Events leading to the Eureka Stockade

-The agitation against the goldfields licences began at Bendigo in 1853, and was quickly taken up at Ballarat, and a Reform League was formed amongst the diggers on the various goldfields for the redress of grievances.
-In October 1854, the Government ordered the police to go out hunting for unlicensed diggers two times a week.
+Agitation against the requirement to buy a monthly licence to mine for gold began with the Red Ribbon Movement at Bendigo in 1853, and was quickly taken up at Ballarat.
+A Reform League was formed amongst the diggers on the various goldfields for the redress of.
+Provocatively, in October 1854, the Government ordered the police to go out hunting for unlicensed diggers two times a week.

-In the later half of 1854 a digger named James Scobie was killed in a scuffle at the Eureka Hotel, on Specimen Hill; Bentley who was the publican, was considered by the diggers to have participated in the murder.
-He and others were charged with the murder and arrested, but with the police court, they were discharged.
+In the later half of 1854, a digger named James Scobie was killed in a scuffle at the Eureka Hotel, on Specimen Hill.
+James Bentley, the hotel publican, was considered by the diggers to have participated in the murder.
+He and others were charged with murder and arrested, but were discharged after a trial that miners believed was corrupt.

-An indignation meeting was held at Ballarat on 17 October, close to the spot where Scobie was killed.
-At this meeting a committee was appointed, of which Peter Lalor was one.
-The authorities, fearing that the meeting might lead to an attack on Bentley's hotel, sent police to act as a guard over it.
+An indignation meeting was held at Ballarat on 17 October, close to the spot where Scobie had been killed.
+At the meeting, a committee was appointed, which included Peter Lalor, to raise money for the further prosecution of Bentley.
+The goldfield authorities, fearing that the meeting might lead to an attack on Bentley's hotel, sent police to guard it.
 A youth threw a stone at the lamp in front of the building, breaking the glass.
-That act of violence was the spark.
-With cries of "Down with the house" and "Burn it", the angry mob stormed the hotel and set fire to it.
-Three people were arrested and charged with act of incendiarism, and were committed and imprisoned.
+That sparked cries of "Down with the house" and "Burn it", and the angry mob stormed the hotel and set it on fire.
+Three people were arrested and charged with acts of incendiarism, tried, and imprisoned.

 A mass meeting was held on Bakery Hill on 11 November 1854, to demand the release of the alleged incendiaries.
-It also passed resolutions affirming the right of the people to full representation, manhood suffrage, the abolition of the property qualification for members, payment of members, short Parliaments, and the abolition of the Gold Commission and the diggers' licenses.
-Bentley, in the meantime, had been re-arrested on the advice of the Attorney-General William Stawell for the murder of Scobie, and convicted.
-He was sentenced to three years on the roads.
+It also passed resolutions affirming the right of the people to parliamentary representation, demanding manhood suffrage, the abolition of property qualification for members of parliament, the payment of members, short parliaments (the gap between elections), and the abolition of the Gold Commission and diggers' licenses.
+Bentley, in the meantime, had been re-arrested, on the advice of the Attorney-General William Stawell, for the murder of Scobie.
+He was convicted and sentenced to three years working on the roads.

-On 29 November a meeting of about 12,000 men was held at Ballarat.
-This is said to be the first public meeting that Mr. Lalor addressed.
-He moved one of the resolutions submitted and passed.
+On 29 November, a meeting of about 12,000 people was held at Ballarat.
+It is said to be the first public meeting that Lalor addressed, and he moved one of the resolutions which was passed.
 It called for a meeting of the Reform League for the following Sunday to elect a central committee.
-The "insurgent flag" was hoisted on the platform.
-It represented the Southern Cross constellation.
-One of the resolutions passed at the meeting declared the license fee to be an unjustifiable imposition.
-A bonfire was soon kindled and the licences burnt.
+An "insurgent flag" was hoisted on the platform, which consisted of a representation of the Southern Cross constellation on a dark blue background.
+Another resolution passed at the meeting declared the miner's license fee to be an unjustifiable imposition.
+A bonfire was soon kindled and many licences were burnt.
 At this meeting, the rebellion was formally inaugurated.